 The diagram outlines the framework in which Risk Management is governed across ITS.

-Each group managed by an Assistant Director in IT Services has a risk register which is owned by the Assistant Director.
-The diagram shows how the Strategic Risks are managed at the top by the Assistant Directors and owned by the IT Director whilst the Heads of Services and Team Managers manage the Operational Risks and are overseen by the Assistant Directors.
+Each group has risks that are managed and owned by an Assistant Director.
+The diagram shows how the Strategic Risks are managed at the top by the Assistant Directors and owned by the CIO whilst the Heads of Services and Team Managers manage the Operational Risks and are overseen by the Assistant Directors.

 Risk management Hierarchy Diagram

 There is a process for risks to be escalated and delegated through the hierarchy which is facilitated by the Risk and Governance Manager.
 The process used to manage risks which have been derived from the MoR Risk Management methodology.

 The Risk Management process consists of 5 steps :

 Identify the risk, Evaluate the likelihood of the risk occurring and the impact if the risk was to occur, Plan control actions to either reduce the likelihood of the risk occurring and or the impact of that risk if it were to occur, Implement the control actions as planned and Monitor the progress.